CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: Related Work

 \subsection{Spatial-Temporal data processing on cross-region}

-The technique to realize cross-region machine learning model can be roughly grouped into two categories: transfer learning and representation learning.
-Machine learning models for spatio-temporal applications don't work well in regions where the data is scarce.
-Many research addresses this problem by transfer learning which is a method to transfer knowledge from regions with lots of data to regions where the data is scarce\cite{liu2023real,wang2018stratified, coston2019fair,kimura2019convolutional}.
-In spatio-temporal application, transfer learning successfully produces results.
-However, transfer learning needs labeled data in target regions.
-Therefore, transfer learning is not necessarily practical and applicable to region where there are no labeled data.
+The technique to realize a cross-region machine learning model can be roughly grouped into two categories: transfer learning and representation learning.
+Machine learning models for spatio-temporal applications do not work well in regions where the data is scarce.
+All data-driven models face the challenge of obtaining accurate results without increasing excessive input and preserving the heterogeneity of data.
+Much research addresses this problem by transfer learning which is a method to transfer knowledge from regions with lots of data to regions where the data is scarce\cite{liu2023real,wang2018stratified, coston2019fair,kimura2019convolutional}.
+In spatio-temporal applications, transfer learning successfully produces results.
+Recent advancements like SFMGTL\cite{CHEN2024104604} utilize hierarchical node clustering to capture multi-granularity patterns, while MDTLGCN \cite{SHAO2025105152} employs knowledge distillation to compensate for severe missing data by extracting city-agnostic features.
+Furthermore, CRRL \cite{DAI2025103215} introduces contrastive learning to identify reliable region-level correspondences between cities, mitigating negative transfer.
+However, transfer learning still requires some labeled data or historical records in target regions for alignment, which limits its practicality in entirely unobserved areas.